bugsnag/bugsnag-js/packages/core/README.md

 - Basic JS polyfills that don't pollute the global scope (for support back to IE8)
 - and a couple of other small utilities

 Unless you are writing your own notifier, it is unlikely that you want to install this module – for the universal error reporting client, see [@bugsnag/js](../js).
-Remove this.

 ## License
 MIT